[Data] The Rise of Content Leaders and What’s Holding Them Back

 - From companies with under 100 employees, 30% of respondents can clearly attribute revenue to content compared to only 5.3% of respondents from companies 10,000+.

 Here’s the percentage that can clearly attribute content to revenue:

 This is a problem.
 We’re smart people; we know our success in business comes down to our impact on the bottom line.
 I’ve met content marketers at Fortune 100 companies who go white in the face when I ask them about .
 Though we know we have an impact, we’re not able to clearly attribute it with data.

 And if we don’t figure out how to consistently attribute revenue to content, here’s what will happen:

 - Organizations will de-prioritize content and pull away resources

 - The business will appoint someone to report on revenue who is not on the content team, keeping us out of leadership roles

 Luckily, new research is making it easier to attribute revenue to content marketing.
-In fact, recent stats show that customers who read early-stage content from a brand were 131% more likely to buy from that brand when prompted to purchase.
+In fact, recent stats show that customers who read early-stage content from a brand were to buy from that brand when prompted to purchase.
 But to rise to the top, content marketers will need even more proof of the return on their efforts.

 The Key to Content Leadership: Create and Own a Framework for Revenue from Content